Do you need help spotting when a stock might bounce? It might be time to learn candlestick reversal patterns.

 The Doji candle at the bottom of the pattern is the abandoned baby.

-An evening star is a bearish reversal pattern and the opposite of the abandoned baby.
+An evening star is a bearish reversal pattern.
 It appears at the top of an uptrend.
 There are three candlesticks in this pattern.

-It appears as one large green candle as part of the uptrend, then a gap up to a small Doji candle.
-The Doji is followed by a gap down and a large red candle.
+It appears as one large green candle as part of the uptrend, then a small-bodied candle referred to as the star.
+The third candle is a large red candle confirming the star was a top.
 It signals that the uptrend is over and the sellers and short-sellers have taken over.

 An engulfing pattern is a pattern of two candlesticks and can be a bullish or bearish candlestick pattern.
 If it appears at the top of a trend, it signals the start of a bearish trend.
 And if it’s at the bottom of a downtrend, it signals a reversal to the upside.